-- \ The above mentioned Members of the Board of Directors were elected at the Company's Annual Ordinary Shareholders' Meeting held on July 2, 2008.
-Their term will conclude at the next Ordinary Shareholders' Meeting. - \\ Mr Santucci was appointed at the General Shareholders Meeting held on May 5, 2009.
+\ The above mentioned Members of the Board of Directors were elected at the Company's Annual Ordinary Shareholders' Meeting held on July 2, 2008.
+Their term will expire at the next Ordinary Shareholders' Meeting that will approve the annual accounts for the year ended December 31, 2010.